 Most modern browsers offer their own version of a private browsing mode.
 Regardless of the browser, they share some very simple functions.
 While in the private browsing mode, your browsing history, search records, passwords, and associated website cookies are deleted at the end of the session.

 While these are not bad things, they are necessarily limited to local data.
-You can hide your browsing data from people who are accessing your computer, but your ISP and any ne’er-do-wells watching for data leaks have no problems seeing and recording exactly what you’re doing.
+You can protecting your browsing data from people who are accessing your computer, but your ISP and any ne’er-do-wells watching for data leaks have no problems seeing and recording exactly what you’re doing.

 Again, this isn’t a useless function.
 Keeping your local data clean and free of traceable information is vital to good security hygiene.
 You wouldn’t want somebody seeing what you’ve gone to the trouble of hiding because they happen to be looking at your computer.
 But private browsing can only do so much.